Chart Color Schemes

 Residential development activity is lower than average in Winthrop according to AreaSearch's national comparison of local real estate markets

 Winthrop has averaged approximately five new dwelling approvals each year over the past five financial years, totalling 27 homes.
 As of FY-26, one approval has been recorded.
-On average, 15.6 new residents have arrived per year for every dwelling constructed between FY-21 and FY-25, indicating significant demand exceeding supply, which typically leads to price growth and increased buyer competition.
+On average, 15.6 new residents arrive annually per dwelling constructed between FY-21 and FY-25, indicating significant demand exceeding supply.

-The average construction value of these dwellings is $486,000, suggesting developers target the premium market segment with higher-end properties.
-Compared to Greater Perth, Winthrop has significantly less development activity, 86.0% below the regional average per person, which often reinforces demand and pricing for existing dwellings.
-This lower level of development activity is also evident nationally, reflecting a mature market and possible development constraints.
-Recent building activity comprises entirely detached houses, maintaining the area's traditional suburban character focused on family homes.
-Winthrop has approximately 1344 people per dwelling approval, indicating an established market.
+New properties are constructed at an average cost of $486,000, targeting the premium market segment with higher-end properties.
+Compared to Greater Perth, Winthrop has significantly less development activity, being 86.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+The location currently has approximately 1344 people per dwelling approval, reflecting an established market.
+According to the latest AreaSearch quarterly estimate, Winthrop is expected to grow by 1,278 residents through to 2041.

-By 2041, Winthrop is projected to grow by 1,278 residents.
-At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.
+At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+Recent building activity consists entirely of detached houses, maintaining Winthrop's traditional suburban character with a focus on family homes appealing to those seeking space.

 Frequently Asked Questions - Development